crake7/TrojanC2/README.md

 This enables to load each module in the same fashion, but also allows you to customize the configuration files to pass different arguments to the modules.

-###### Tip: <br />
-To assess your modules, push them to GitHub and enable them in a configuration file fror your local testing version of the Trojan.
+###### Tip: To assess your modules, push them to GitHub and enable them in a configuration file fror your local testing version of the Trojan.

 <h4>Config</h4>